 It wasn’t just an early model of an answering machine, but a revolutionary piece of engineering that enabled music to be played in the home.
 It brought music to a much wider audience and promoted jazz with an unprecedented level of aggressiveness.

-It’s believed that ancient Romans and Greeks realized the potential of injections as a medicinal delivery system based on observing snakebites.
+It’s believed that the ancient Romans and Greeks realized the potential of injections as a medicinal delivery system based on observing snakebites.
 However, the earliest confirmed experiment using hypodermic needles didn’t happen until 1656 by Christopher Wren, when he injected opium into dogs.
 Just four years later, experiments on humans took place by J.D.
 Major of Kiel and J.S.
 Elsholtz of Berlin — it didn’t go well.

 For nearly two centuries, hypodermic needles fell out of favor.
 It all changed thanks to Dr. Francis Rynd, who performed the first successful injection in 1844, and Dr. Alexander Wood introduced the all-glass syringe for measuring dosage in 1851.